apache/cordova-docs/docs/en/edge/guide/platforms/win8/index.md

 detailed platform-specific information:

 * Upgrading Windows 8
-* Windows 8 Command-line Tools
+* Windows 8 Development Guide

 The command-line tools above refer to versions prior to Cordova 3.0.
 See The Command-line Interface for information about the